 Electrification takes place across many different industries, as more and more traditional technologies are able to be replaced by electric counterparts.
 Along with the clear environmental benefits of using electric technologies instead of those of fossil fuels that harm the environment, the direct user of electric vehicles and machinery benefit from significant savings in maintenance and running costs due to no or lower fuel requirements and fewer components leading to less maintenance.

 Transportation is one of the biggest sectors where electric counterparts are quickly taking over.
 With increasing developments in more-electric aircraft, electric vehicles, and electric trains, the future of transport is starting to look fully electric.
 With electrification giants such as Tesla paving the way and constantly growing the potential of battery power, the future of electric vehicles and transport is looking bright.

 Electrification of Energy

-The energy industry is getting more electrified through replacing fossil-fuel intakes with electricity.
+The energy industry is getting more electrified by replacing fossil-fuel intakes with electricity.
 It is estimated that almost half of the fuel consumed for energy can be electrified with the technology available today.

 Benefits of Electrification

 According to experts, electrification of transport could lead to a 60% cut in greenhouse gas emissions by 2050.
 This is due to electric vehicles not emitting any greenhouse gases as a part of their propulsion mechanism, as opposed to petrol and diesel cars.

 Vehicle electrification leads to reduced costs for the consumer as electric vehicles are less likely to break down and are less expensive to repair.
 Industry experts estimate that having your EV serviced would likely be 60% less expensive than having a traditional vehicle serviced.